Hair Glam Pop Metal

 By 1991, Glam Metal was over.
 It is often said that Grunge killed Glam Metal, but honestly, Glam Metal was already dead.

-It died on a overdose of a saturated market with too many bands, too much exposure, too many power ballads, too much excess and scandal.
+It died on an overdose of a saturated market with too many bands, too much exposure, too many power ballads, too much excess and scandal.
 The last big hurrah of the scene was FireHouse winning ‘Favourite Heavy Metal/Hard Rock Artist’ at 1992’s American Music Awards, beating Nirvana and Alice in Chains.

 Glam Metal bands disbanded or tried to alter their sound towards more Alternative Metal, such as Mötley Crüe and Skid Row.